blether

 Yes.
 Splose has introduced AI features for note-taking.
 The implementation is geared towards allied health broadly rather than therapy-specific workflows.
 Blether's AI is tuned specifically for psychotherapy and counselling, using BACP-aligned templates and a spoken-summary-to-note pipeline.

-Splose is an Australian company.
-UK practitioners can use it, but data residency and UK-specific regulatory language (ICO registration, BACP alignment) are less explicit than with a UK-native platform like Blether or WriteUpp.
+Splose serves UK clinicians, but the platform is built for allied health broadly rather than UK psychotherapy specifically.
+UK-specific regulatory language (ICO registration, BACP alignment) and therapy-tuned templates are less explicit than with a UK therapy-specific platform like Blether.

 Can I import my data from Splose to Blether?